G. W. L. Nicholson: Retirement and later years

 The 1960s saw Nicholson release three more books.
 These included two volumes on the Royal Newfoundland Regiment (released in 1964 and 1969), and a history of St. John's Ambulance in Canada (released in 1966).
 In the 1970s, Nicholson wrote three more war histories, including works on the Royal Regiment of Canadian Artillery, nursing sisters, and the Royal Canadian Army Medical Corps.
 He also wrote a guide to Canadian war memorials in Europe.

 Nicholson's final monograph was the humorous memoir Keep Your Forks: Fifty Years at Red Pine Camp, published in the fall of 1979, months before his death.
 Beginning in 1943 the Nicholsons stayed annually at Red Pine Camp, a summer resort on Golden Lake in the Ottawa Valley.
 Nicholson's book was published to celebrate the camp's golden jubilee in 1978, and recounts light-hearted episodes from his time there.

 G. W. L. Nicholson died in Ottawa on 28 February 1980 at the age of 78.
-The funeral was held at the Anglican Church of St. John the Evangelist.
+The funeral was held at St John the Evangelist Anglican Church on 3 March.